 Request a school astronomy night and our members will set up a variety of telescopes so school children and their parents can observe and learn about the night sky.

 We conduct school telescope nights a few times most months for primary and high schools around Brisbane, and to a more limited extent on the Sunshine Coast.
 Due to evening traffic congestion we prefer to limit our metro-Brisbane school nights to schools located withing the red service zone on the map below.
 We invite requests from schools in the metropolitan Brisbane and Sunshine Coast region.
 If your school is located in a region we have difficulty servicing we may be able to refer you to another astronomy group located closer to your school.

-For primary school children we recommend selecting dates when the moon is visible in the early evening, preferably in the period extending from about 4 days prior to the lunar first quarter through to about two days before full moon.
+For primary school children we recommend selecting dates when the moon is visible in the early evening, preferably in the period extending from about 4 days prior to the lunar first-quarter through to about three days before full moon.
 Due to the heavy light pollution of Brisbane’s skies it is challenging to find and display much less bright nebulae and star clusters that may capture the attention of younger children.
 As a result we recommend selecting dates near first quarter Moon.
 See our 2022 suggested dates below.

 High school students may be more interested in deeper space objects and any date beyond three or four days either side of the full moon would be suitable.
 However please be aware of the profound impact that city light pollution has on the ability to observe faint and very distant objects from within metropolitan Brisbane.